Porcellio Baeticensis Violet Isopods - Isopods For Sale UK | PostPods

 • Violet or purple-tinged colouration, most visible under good lighting

-• Colour intensity can vary between individuals—some show stronger violet tones than others
+• Colour intensity varies between individuals — some show stronger violet tones

 • Typical Porcellio body shape: oval, segmented, with visible uropods